 This paper reviews specific legal and attitudinal challenges facing LGBTI refugee claimants.
-Indeed, the objective is to outline and analyze how gay, lesbian, bisexual and transgender refugee claimants in Canada continue to encounter a specific set of challenges in having the refugee definition applied to their claims.
+Indeed, the objective is to outline and analyse how gay, lesbian, bisexual and transgender refugee claimants in Canada continue to encounter a specific set of challenges in having the refugee definition applied to their claims.

 The emphasis is on the Canadian inland refugee determination process.
 The paper was first developed to support a Canadian professional training program developed for members of the RPD of the IRB.
 The purpose of the training was to ensure that Canadian adjudicators are alert to issues relating to sexual orientation and gender identity and that any hearings and interviews with LGBTI claimants proceed in a safe and respectful manner.
-The discussion therefore focuses chiefly on issues and principles pulled from Canadian case law - primarily, decisions of the Federal Court of Canada.
-Frequents references are also made to the 2012 UNHCR Guidelines on International Protection No. 9: Claims to Refugee Status based on Sexual Orientation and/or Gender Identity18 [UNHCR Guidelines].
-The United Nations High Commissioner for Refugees [UNHCR] is responsible for monitoring the application of the Convention by member States.19 In order to do so, the agency provides interpretations of the legal norms set out in the international refugee protection regime.
+The discussion therefore focuses chiefly on issues and principles pulled from Canadian case law - primarily, decisions of the Federal Court of Canada, though case law from other jurisdictions is also mentioned.
+Frequents references are also made to the 2012 UNHCR Guidelines on International Protection No. 9: Claims to Refugee Status based on Sexual Orientation and/or Gender Identity [UNHCR Guidelines].
+The United Nations High Commissioner for Refugees [UNHCR] is responsible for monitoring the application of the Convention by member States.
+In order to do so, the agency provides interpretations of the legal norms set out in the international refugee protection regime.
 In 2012, the UNHCR directly addressed the situation of sexual minorities with the release of the UNHCR Guidelines.
 The instrument is a valuable tool in understanding how to apply the refugee definition to sexual minority claimants.

-2. Well-founded Fear of Persecution
+2. Well-founded fear of persecution

 2.1.
-Persecution v.
-Discrimination
+Persecution v. discrimination

-For a claimant to be granted the status of Convention refugee, he or she must establish a well-founded fear of persecution based on one or more of the five enumerated grounds, and the inability to obtain the protection of her country of nationality or habitual residence.20 The notion of persecution is at the heart of the definition of a refugee, and sexual orientation or gender identity refugee claims can often turn on the legitimacy of a claimant's well-founded fear of persecution.
+For a claimant to be granted the status of Convention refugee, he or she must establish a well-founded fear of persecution based on one or more of the five enumerated grounds, and the inability to obtain the protection of her country of nationality or habitual residence.
+The notion of persecution is at